Programming (music): History and development

-MUSIC N
+MUSIC-N

 The first digital synthesis family of computer programs and languages being MUSIC-N created by Max Mathews.
 The development of these programs, allowed for more flexibility and utility, eventually leading them to become fully developed languages.
 As programs such as MUSIC I, MUSIC II and MUSIC III were developed, which were all created by Max Matthews, new technologies were incorporated in such as the table-lookup oscillator in MUSIC II and the unit generator in MUSIC III.
 The breakthrough technologies such as the unit generator, which acted as a building block for music programming software, and the acoustic compiler, which allowed "unlimited number of sound synthesis structures to be created in the computer", further the complexity and evolution of music programming systems.

 Drum machines

 Around the time of the 1950s, electric rhythm machines began to make way into popular music.
 These machines began to gain much traction amongst many artists as they saw it as a way to create percussion sounds in an easier and more efficient way.
-Some of the popular artists who used this kind of technology are the following: J. J. Cale, Sly Stone, Phil Collins, Marvin Gaye, and Prince.
-Some of the popular drum machines through the time of the 50s-70s were the Side Man, Ace Tone's Rhythm Ace, Korg's Doncamatic, and Maestro's Rhythm King.
-In 1979, the LM-1 drum machine computer was released by the guitarist, Roger Linn, and its goal was to help artists achieve realistic sounding drum sounds.
-This drum machine had 8 different drum sounds: kick drum, snare, hi-hat, cabasa, tambourine, two tom toms, two congas, cowbell, clave, and handclaps.
-The different sounds could be recorded individually and they sounded real because of the high frequencies the sound (28 kHz).
-Some notable artists who used the LM-1 drum machine were Peter Gabriel, Stevie Wonder, Michael Jackson, and Madonna.
+Artists who used this kind of technology include J. J. Cale, Sly Stone, Phil Collins, Marvin Gaye, and Prince.
+Some of the popular drum machines through the time of the 1950s-1970s were the Side Man, Ace Tone's Rhythm Ace, Korg's Doncamatic, and Maestro's Rhythm King.
+In 1979, the LM-1 drum machine computer was released by guitarist Roger Linn, its goal being to help artists achieve realistic sounding drum sounds.
+This drum machine had eight different drum sounds: kick drum, snare, hi-hat, cabasa, tambourine, two tom toms, two congas, cowbell, clave, and handclaps.
+The different sounds could be recorded individually and they sounded real because of the high frequencies of the sound (28 kHz).
+Some notable artists who used the LM-1 were Peter Gabriel, Stevie Wonder, Michael Jackson, and Madonna.
 These developments continued to happen in future decades leading to the creation of new electrical instruments such as the Theremin, Hammond organ, electric guitar, synthesizer, and digital sampler.
-Other technologies such as the phonograph, tape-recorder, and compact disk has enabled artists to create and produce sounds without the use of live musicians.
+Other technologies such as the phonograph, tape-recorder, and compact disc have enabled artists to create and produce sounds without the use of live musicians.

 Music programming in the 1980s

 The music programming innovations of the 1980s brought many new unique sounds to this style of music.
-Popular music sounds during this time were the gated reverb, synthesizers, drum machines with 80s sounds, vocal reverb, delay, and harmonization, and master bus mix downs and tape.
+Popular music sounds during this time were the gated reverb, synthesizers, drum machines with 1980s sounds, vocal reverb, delay, and harmonization, and master bus mix downs and tape.
 Music programming began to emerge around this time which drew up controversy.
 Many artists were adapting more towards this technology and the traditional way music was made and recorded began to change.
 For instance, many artists began to record their beats by programming instead of recording a live drummer.